 Attention: The event took place in Indonesian and in English with respective translation.
 In order to view the subtitles in the recording, please go to the settings in YouTube, choose "subtitles", then "automatic translation" and then "English".

-Will Indonesia – the largest nation in Southeast Asia – be the first country in the region to declare carbon neutrality by mid-century?
+Will Indonesia – the largest nation in Southeast Asia – be the first country in the region to declare carbon-neutrality by mid-century?
 If so, how can Indonesia build a society that does not rely on coal and oil?
-Agora Energiewende, together with IESR and Lappeenranta-Lahti University of Technology (LUT) analyzed several pathways for Indonesia to reduce its GHG emissions towards achieving a carbon-neutral energy system by 2050.
+Agora Energiewende, together with IESR and Lappeenranta-Lahti University of Technology (LUT) analysed several pathways for Indonesia to reduce its GHG emissions towards achieving a carbon-neutral energy system by 2050.

 At this event, IESR presented a vision of zero emissions in the Indonesian energy sector by 2050 and key strategies.
 The discussion was enriched by inputs from Agora Energiewende on the global race to zero emissions and from LUT on a modelling framework in a high renewables system.
 Additonally, renowned panelists discussed how these strategies are aligned and also the necessary next steps to accelerate the implementation of action to reach zero emissions by mid of this century.